Murphy takes over governors association amid tensions, feuds

 “I do not expect over the course of the next year we are going to take our hats off as Democrats and Republicans,” Murphy said.
 “Remember that we are partisans third, governors second and Americans foremost.”

-The National Governors Association also handed the reins over to a new vice chairman, Republican Utah Gov. Spencer Cox.
+The National Governors Association also appointed a new vice chairman, Republican Utah Gov. Spencer Cox.
 The previous vice chair was Murphy.
 Cox also acknowledged the need for less partisan bickering.

 “We fight about some really stupid (expletive) sometimes,” Cox said to applause from the crowd.
 “My point is our ability to work together means so much more than the things we fight about.”